pUrGe12/TerminAI_V2/Model_json/README.md

 # Json generator model

 This is the main json generator.
-This will take in the user input (and eventually the history) which it will use to make a json type object of all the necessary files.
+This will take in the user input (and eventually the history) which it will use to make a json type object of all the necessary things.

 ## API Keys